Osorio21/SearchIt/README.md

 One can merge the MVC roles played by an object, making an object fulfill both the controller and view roles.
 This is called a view controller.
 A view controller is a controller that concerns itself mostly with the view layer.
 Its primary responsibilities are to manage the interface and communicate with the model.
 Action methods concerned with data displayed in a view are typically implemented in a view controller.

 This application adheres to the MVC design pattern.
 Model objects located in the *Model* folder house data for the application and the computation for manipulating the data.
 For example, the *API_Constants* file houses data and logic on the URL that will used in the API call.
+The *Business* file contains select properties for any business searched by the user.
+Additionally, this file also contains code for the JSON decoding process.
+Views are held in a separate location with no direct influence on the models. *PinnedSubview* contains code on pinning objects into the superview and *TextFieldContentView* provides code on configuration of custom text fields.

 ## Overall User Flow and Specific Design Decisions